swissmanu/mse-thesis/content/content.md

 The results of interviews, war story reports, and an observational study revealed the major shortcoming of previously available RxJS debugging utilities.
 Even though software engineers might know them, they abstain from using them because they are not "ready to hand," i.e., not integrated with the IDE they are working in and accustomed to.
 Instead, they use manual print statements.

-With the concept of "readiness to hand" as a guiding light, I built a proof of concept implementation for a novel debugging utility to find relief to this problem: Operator log points debug RxJS operators without requiring the engineer to leave Microsoft Visual Studio Code.
+With the concept of "readiness to hand" as a guiding light, I built a proof of concept implementation for a novel debugging utility to find relief from this problem: Operator log points debug RxJS operators without requiring the engineer to leave Microsoft Visual Studio Code.
 While refining the debugger iteratively, I employed a cognitive walkthrough, a comparative user journey, and a usability test at different stages of development to validate the utility's capability of solving the problem of "ready-to-hand" debugging.

 I documented the results of my research in two research papers: The first paper was published with the proceedings of the ACM REBLS '20 workshop.
 The second report is in review for the technical papers track of the ACM ISSTA '22 conference when writing this thesis.
 Furthermore, I released "RxJS Debugging for Visual Studio Code," the first RxJS-specific debugger that fully integrates with an IDE.